tantaman/tantaman.github.io/blog/2021-12-17-Object-Identity.md

 Reference equality appears to mean identity.
 If two objects are equal by reference, they're the same object.

-But first, what is identity?
+But first, what is identity?<!--truncate-->

 # Identity